cutlerCLI/cutlercli.github.io/book/src/quick-init.md

 ```

 Once you run this command, you will get a copy of [this starter template](https://github.com/cutlerCLI/cutler/blob/master/examples/complete.toml) in the
 configuration path.

+## Configuration Paths

 The path defaults to `$HOME/.config/cutler/config.toml` but can
 be set anywhere within these locations:

 - `$HOME/.config/cutler/config.toml`